Crussader/DaPanda_MusicCog/README.md

-# Discord.py music bot baed on discord.py and lavalink
+# Music bot baed on discord.py and lavalink
 Getting Started